 THE PRESQUE ISLE GARDEN CLUB ENVIRONMENTAL EDUCATION SCHOLARSHIP

 Eligible students shall have completed the equivalent of at least two semesters of full-time study.
-Students majoring in Biology or Environmental Studies as well as students who are Education Majors with an emphasis in these fields are eligible.
+Students majoring in Environmental Science are eligible.
 Financial need will be considered but greater importance shall be placed on the scholarship, determination and integrity of the individual.

 DANIEL SCHMIDT SCHOLARSHIP